USS Porpoise (SS-7): Service history

-Arriving at the Naval Station at Cavite, Porpoise was launched on 8 July 1908, and recommissioned on 20 November.
+Arriving at the Naval Station at Cavite, Porpoise was relaunched on 8 July 1908, and recommissioned on 20 November 1908.
 Due to the small size of Plunger-class boats, officers and men lived on board the gunboat Elcano.

 Whiting's experiment

 In April 1909, Ensign Kenneth Whiting, a future naval aviation pioneer, became the commanding officer of Porpoise.
 On 15 April, Whiting and his crew of six took the submarine out for what was to be a routine run.
 Porpoise got underway, cleared the dock and moved out into Manila Bay.
 She dove soon thereafter, and leveled off at a depth of 20 ft.
 Only then did Whiting reveal the purpose of the dive.